Vaughn Grissom Player Props: Braves vs. Royals

-The Atlanta Braves and Vaughn Grissom, who went 1-for-4 with a double and an RBI last time out, take on Kris Bubic and the Kansas City Royals at Kauffman Stadium, Saturday at 4:10 PM ET.
+On Sunday, Vaughn Grissom (on the back of going 2-for-5) and the Atlanta Braves play the Kansas City Royals, whose starting pitcher will be Zack Greinke.
+First pitch is at 2:10 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Royals.
+He had two hits (going 2-for-5) in his last game against the Royals.

 Vaughn Grissom Game Info & Props vs. the Royals